akdh/ingresDocs/geospatial/functions/numinteriorring/numinteriorring.markdown

 Alias: ST_NUMINTERIORRING

-Returns the number of interior rings p.
+Returns the number of interior rings in p.
 Interior rings are holes in the polygon.

 ## Example ##